 Azure Kubernetes Service (AKS)

 Azure Kubernetes Service (AKS) is a managed Kubernetes container orchestration service in Azure that simplifies Kubernetes cluster’s management, deployment, and operations.

 Using container-based orchestrators in Microsoft Azure

 Several cloud vendors offer Docker containers support plus Docker clusters and orchestration support, including Microsoft Azure, Amazon EC2 Container Service, and Google Container Engine.
-Microsoft Azure provides Docker cluster and orchestrator support through Azure Kubernetes Service (AKS) and Azure Service Fabric and Azure Service Fabric Mesh.
+Microsoft Azure provides Docker cluster and orchestrator support through Azure Kubernetes Service (AKS).

 Using Azure Kubernetes Service

 A Kubernetes cluster pools multiple Docker hosts and exposes them as a single virtual Docker host, so you can deploy multiple containers into the cluster and scale-out with any number of container instances.
 The cluster will handle all the complex management plumbing, like scalability, health, and so forth.